k0inwork/mud-llm/design/phase-4-sentient-entities-and-action-significance/README.md

 ### 4.1.
 Action Significance Scores Configuration

-This data defines the significance of various player actions.
+This data defines the significance of various player character actions.
 It would be stored in a dedicated configuration table in the database.

 ```json
 [